Habeebah2013/libgng/doc/cd.rst

 Build and Install
 ------------------
-FermatCD is part of fermat library, so see build and install instructions of fermat library.
+SvobodaCD is part of svoboda library, so see build and install instructions of svoboda library.

-Use FermatCD
+Use SvobodaCD
 -------------
-This section contains several short introductionary examples explaining how to use FermatCD.
+This section contains several short introductionary examples explaining how to use SvobodaCD.

 All examples are available in *example/* director along with some test data.